 Homeschooling is rewarding for sure.
 But when it comes to finding the best homeschooling curriculum, there are so many options that it’s easy to be confused.
 Finding the best homeschooling curriculum may sound like a daunting task, but it isn’t if you know how to do your research.
 We’ve given you a guide on how to confidently choose the best homeschooling curriculum.

 Step 1: Start by understanding learning styles.
 Your student is unique, and their curriculum should be suited to their needs and strengths.
 It’s best to understand what a learning style is and how it relates to your student.
 There are three main types of learning styles:

-Our newest product, Grade Level Kits, is designed with the learning style in mind.
+Our Grade Level Kits are designed with the learning style in mind.
 Each kit includes a full year’s worth of curriculum that is matched perfectly to how your child learns, including extras like books and games and full-course guides so you always know what’s coming and how to lead your child.
 Plus, the kits include exclusive access to Elephango, an online database full of thousands of lessons, extensions, and activities to take learning up a notch.

 For more information on learning styles and benefits, check out the following links:

 What Is a Learning Style?

 Step 2: Research curriculum.
 As a new homeschooler, you may be daunted by the sheer amount of homeschool curriculum out there.
 It’s important to do your research, whether looking at websites, reading reviews, or talking to other homeschoolers!
 Narrow down in your mind what you’re looking for and what would be good for your student.
 A great place to research curriculum is at CurriculumExpress.com, where they have everything sorted by grade level, subject, and publisher.
 So, when you’re Googling the best homeschooling curriculum, keep the following websites in mind: